BrandonKirbyson/Weeble/README.md

 Below are the two most important components of the LQR controller, there are many more equations and components that make up the
-LQR controller but these are the most important.
+LQR controller but these are the most important and easiest to understand.

 ### State-Space Model